solarslurpi/GrowBuddyV2/README.md

 ## Validating the soil moisture
 In the discussion above, I noted how I had been using Blumat's soil moisture tensiometer and the challenges I had in it's use.
 This time, I will try setting up the soil moisture for the carrots with the Blumat soil moisture sensor.
 Then use a simple capacitative touch sensor with wifi to monitor that the carrots are opening and closing the water valves correctly.

+## Saving Readings
+I have influxdb]= installed on the Growbuddy Raspberry Pi Server.